Guanidinoacetate Methyltransferase Deficiency

 Can it be treated?

 Treatment includes high doses of oral creatine monohydrate along with ornithine supplements and/or dietary restriction of arginine.
 Dietary changes will be made following appointments with a specialist dietitian and changes to diet must not be made without first discussing it with them.
 Regular follow-ups are required.
 Treatment improves some symptoms but is unable to reverse prior intellectual disability and developmental delay.
-Although GAMT Deficiency is a treatable disorder life expectancy is limited, particularly in those who have complex multiple disabilities and severe seizures.
+Treatment varies between individuals.
+Early treatment intervention helps to improve quality of life.

 Do my family need to be tested?